dakountche/mvd/README.md

 PostgreSQL and Hashicorp Vault obviously require additional configuration, which is handled by the Terraform scripts.

-### 4.2 Create the K8S cluster
+### 4.2 Deploy the Eclipse MVD on a k8S cluster

-This deployment works on any K8s cluster.
+To deploy the MVD, the the following commands.

 # Deploy the dataspace, type 'yes' when prompted